On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: Matrix coefficients of Hecke operators

-Finally, we describe a computation for the matrix coefficients of the Hecke operators, that is related to the previous considerations.
-The context is the same as above.
+In this section we compute the matrix coefficients of the Hecke operators, by a method related to the previous considerations.
+The context is the same as in Section \ref{product}.

-\begin{thm} Let $G$ be a countable, discrete group acting ergodicaly, by measure preserving transformation on an infinite measure space $(\cX,\nu)$, with $\sigma$-finite measure $\nu$.
-In addition we assume that $\Gamma \subseteq G$ is an almost normal subgroup, that has a fundamental domain $F$ of finite measure 1, in $\cX$.
-Let $\pi=\pi_{\rm Koop}$ be the Koopman (see e. g.
-[Ke]) representation of $G$ into $L^2(\cX,\nu)$.
+We let $G$ be a countable discrete group acting ergodicaly, by measure-preserving transformations, on an infinite measure space $(\cX,\nu)$ with $\sigma$-finite measure $\nu$.
+In addition, we assume that $\Gamma \subseteq G$ is an almost normal subgroup that has a fundamental domain $F$ of finite measure 1 in $\cX$.
+Let $\pi=\piK$ be the Koopman (see e.g. \cite{Ke}) representation of $G$ into $L^2(\cX,\nu)$.